Dabronzo/DJFlamingo/README.md

 - **Landing Page**

-    - Displayed as standard page for the application when the user is not registered or logged out.
+    - Displayed as a standard page for the application when the user is not registered or logged out.

 <br/>
 <details>